 - 2.1.
 On the basis of the facts and matters described below, the FSA has taken action as a result of your conduct as an approved person at Sett Valley Insurance Services ("Sett Valley") between 1 December 2001 and 1 May 2009 ("the relevant period"). - 2.2.
 During the relevant period, your conduct fell short of the FSA's prescribed regulatory standards for approved persons.
-In particular, you: - (1) breached Statement of Principle 2 as you failed to act with due skill, care and diligence in managing the business of Sett Valley for which you were responsible in your controlled functions in that you failed to: - (a) demonstrate that you obtained sufficient personal and financial information about Sett Valley's customers to assess the suitability of your recommendations; - (b) demonstrate that you adequately assessed and described the customer's attitude to risk; - (c) demonstrate that you had undertaken adequate or independent product research to support your recommendations; - (d) ensure that suitability reports were clear, fair and not misleading and explained, in sufficient detail, why your recommendations were suitable; - (e) explain the main consequences, including associated costs, charges and risks, of your recommendations; and - (f) retain adequate records explaining why your recommendations were suitable. - (2) breached Statement of Principle 7 as you failed, as an approved person performing a significant influence function, to take reasonable steps to ensure that the business of Sett Valley, for which you are responsible in your controlled functions, complied with the relevant requirements and standards of the regulatory system and the associated provisions of Conduct of Business, Insurance Conduct of Business and Training and Competence rules listed in Annex A in that you failed to ensure that: - (a) Sett Valley put in place adequate systems, processes and controls in relation to the adequacy of management, oversight and sales processes to ensure compliance with regulatory requirements and standards and associated rules; - (b) you adequately reviewed the competence, knowledge, skills, training and ongoing performance monitoring of staff; and
+In particular, you: - (1) breached Statement of Principle 2 as you failed to act with due skill, care and diligence in managing the business of Sett Valley for which you were responsible in your controlled functions in that you failed to: - (a) demonstrate that you obtained sufficient personal and financial information about Sett Valley's customers to assess the suitability of your recommendations; - (b) demonstrate that you adequately assessed and described the customer's attitude to risk; - (c) demonstrate that you had undertaken adequate or independent product research to support your recommendations; - (d) ensure that suitability reports were clear, fair and not misleading and explained, in sufficient detail, why your recommendations were suitable; - (e) explain the main consequences, including associated costs, charges and risks, of your recommendations; and - (f) retain adequate records explaining why your recommendations were suitable. - (2) breached Statement of Principle 7 as you failed, as an approved person performing a significant influence function, to take reasonable steps to ensure that the business of Sett Valley, for which you are responsible in your controlled functions, complied with the relevant requirements and standards of the regulatory system and the associated provisions of Conduct of Business and Insurance Conduct of Business rules listed in Annex A in that you failed to ensure that: - (a) Sett Valley put in place adequate systems, processes and controls in relation to the adequacy of management, oversight and sales processes to ensure compliance with regulatory requirements and standards and associated rules; and

-- (c) Sett Valley did not provide advice to customers outside of the scope of its Part IV permissions. - 2.3.
-The FSA regards these failings as particularly serious because they exposed customers to the risk of receiving unsuitable advice, as Sett Valley and/or you: - (1) could not demonstrate the suitability of recommendations to customers; - (2) could not demonstrate that customers were provided with adequate information in respect of recommendations to ensure that they were in a position to make an informed decision; and - (3) had provided advice to customers outside of the scope of its Part IV permissions. - 2.4.
-The FSA has taken into account that you have cooperated fully with the FSA's investigation, which it regards as a mitigating factor. - 2.5.
+- (b) Sett Valley did not provide advice to customers outside of the scope of its Part IV permissions; - 2.3.
+The FSA regards these failings as particularly serious because they exposed customers to the risk of receiving unsuitable advice, as Sett Valley and/or you: - (a) could not demonstrate the suitability of recommendations to customers; - (b) could not demonstrate that customers were provided with adequate information in respect of recommendations to ensure that they were in a position to make an informed decision; and - (c) had provided advice to customers outside of the scope of its Part IV permissions. - 2.4.
+The FSA has taken into account the fact that you have cooperated fully with the FSA's investigation which it regards as a mitigating factor. - 2.5.
 The FSA has concluded that the nature and seriousness of the breaches outlined above warrants the imposition of a financial penalty.
-The FSA therefore has imposed a financial penalty of $\pounds 10,500$ on you. - 2.6.
+The FSA therefore has imposed a financial penalty of £10,500 on you. - 2.6.
 This action supports the FSA's statutory objectives of protecting consumers and maintaining market confidence.

-3. RELEVANT STATUTORY PROVISIONS
+3. RELEVANT STATUTORY AND REGULATORY PROVISIONS